 Later, Lady Mary broke another record and was the first woman to fly a commercial plane when she became a pilot with the Dutch airline, KLM.
 Unfortunately, a flying accident during the Women’s Air Derby in 1929 left Lady Mary in declining health and she died ten years later, after living a full and adventurous life.

 Hanna Sheehy Skeffington (1877-1945)

-Johanna Mary Sheehy, an Irish women's rights activist, was born in Cork in 1877 into a politically active family.
+Johanna "Hanna" Mary Sheehy, an Irish women's rights activist, was born in Cork in 1877 into a politically active family.

 Hanna Sheehy was an excellent student, and became a teacher in Dublin, before marrying Francis Skeffington in 1903.
-The marriage did not settle Hannah, and Francis always encouraged her activism.
+The marriage did not settle Hanna, and Francis always encouraged her activism.
 In 1908, she founded the Irish Women’s Franchise League and was a founding member of the Irish Women’s Workers’ Union, fighting for women’s right to vote and women’s employment rights.

 Hanna was arrested a number of times between 1912 and 1915 for her militant behavior such as breaking the windows of Dublin Castle.
 In 1913, while in prison, she started a hunger strike for women’s suffrage.
 Under the Prisoner’s Temporary Discharge of Ill Health Act, Sheehy-Skeffington was released but soon arrested again for assaulting a police officer.